GulmanM/Restraints_Quality_Calculator/README.md

 - Spatial proximity of atoms
 - Distribution across the protein surface and peptide sequence

-It is designed for structure prediction workflows such as HADDOCK and enables efficient modeling with minimal, high-quality restraints.
+It is designed for structure prediction workflows and enables efficient modeling with minimal, high-quality restraints.

 ---